sixtyandme logo

 Getting lost in a museum for hours is one of my favorite pastimes, whether it’s pondering the stories of the past and present or uncovering the vibrant world of contemporary artists and experiencing the world through their eyes.

 Although there are numerous remarkable museums scattered across the globe, I’ve curated my ultimate list of world-class museums.
-Having already visited four of these 10 gems, I am eagerly anticipating the opportunity to explore many more of them in the future.
+Having already visited six of these 14 gems, I am eagerly anticipating the opportunity to explore many more of them in the future.

 1. The Louvre, Paris, France – The Louvre is a world-famous museum in Paris that houses an extensive collection of art and artifacts from ancient times to the present day.